CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 iterations,
 and only use Jupyter notebooks for plotting end results (where data is properly loaded from the output of a training script).

+**Limitations:**

+- The default terminal opened by Jupyter Lab is `sh` and not `zsh`, you need to get into a `zsh` manually.
+  (Impact: 1 second delay.)
+- The author of the template does not use Jupyter Lab so limitations are not be known yet.
+  (Impact: unknown.)

 ### Examples